- What is a cannabis clone?

 Track your progress to see if there are any issues that you need to resolve.
 Joining Homegrown Diaries is a great way to monitor your progress.
 You can also compare your cannabis clones with others to see if you need to make changes.

 If you’re stuck or unsure of something, the internet is your friend.
 Websites like Homegrown Forum allow users to find helpful information on growing and cloning cannabis.
-Look for helpful tips and tricks, or ask the friendly community a question.
+Look for helpful tips and tricks, or ask our friendly community a question.